 If you've been doing fine, and suddenly when you changed the nib this time, the pen doesn't want to cooperate, and you haven't changed anything else, the problem probably lies with your nib.
 Inspect it.
 You're going to get good at discerning a nib that can work versus a nib that can't.

 Most likely you've done everything exactly as you have before, same filling regimen, same nib cleaning/preparation, same inks, but if only now the issue appears, you can pretty well isolate it to the change.

-- Maybe it got coated twice at the factory, and there's more anti-rust coating than before or more than you're used to on that particular nib.
-(Clean it again, test it by dipping it in ink to ensure adhesion, and if necessary, clean between the tines with a cotton swab.
-Section 1.1-1.5 in the Important: Cleaning a Nib/Tuning section.)
+Maybe it got coated twice at the factory, and there's more anti-rust coating than before or more than you're used to on that particular nib.
+(Test it by dipping it in ink to ensure adhesion, and if necessary, clean it again or between the tines with a cotton swab.)

 If that doesn't work out, let me know via email with "Felonius Monk" in the subject heading.